 Is banana bread a bread?

 Banana bread is a type of sweet quick bread.
 Quick breads use flour and a chemical leavening agent (usually baking soda and/or baking powder).
 Quick breads do not use yeast as a leavening agent (unlike regular sandwich type breads).
 Breads using baking soda & baking powder rise more quickly and usually more predictably than yeast breads.
 More importantly, banana bread tastes more like a muffin or cake than a sandwich-type yeast bread.
-Other quick breads include beer bread, cornbread, carrot bread, zucchini bread, etc.
+Other quick breads include beer bread, cornbread, gingerbread, zucchini bread, etc.

 Do bananas have to be ripe for banana bread?